Tomoki-YAMASHITA/CrySPY/README.md

 CrySPY is a crystal structure prediction tool written in Python.

 ## Latest version
-version 0.6.1 (2018 March 1)
+version 0.6.2 (2018 June 26)

 ## Important changes
+* version 0.6.2
+    - LAMMPS can be used in CrySPY
 * version 0.6.0
     - LAQA is now available
-    - Changed the data format of init_struc_data and opt_struc_data from int to dict
+    - Changed the data format of init_struc_data and opt_struc_data from list to dict

 ## System requirements
 ### Python